CalebChoo22/Caleb-Cybersecurity-Portfolio/Automated NIST 800-53 Control Gap Tool/README.md

 	•	Automates control/evidence cross-checking for compliance
 	•	Simple risk tiering logic based on control families
 	•	Generates clear, exportable reports for review or presentation
-	•	Beginner-friendly code, runs locally with no paid tools